Mhmd-Husseini/real-estate-client/README.md

 ###  Lebanon RealEstate Insights is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React Javascript Library](https://react.dev/).
+React is a free and open-source front-end JavaScript library for building user interfaces based on components.
+It is maintained by Meta and a community of individual developers and companies.
+It is used to design frontend for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent data storage (database), the website and admin desktop application use [MySQL](https://www.mysql.com/) to create a structured database schema for efficiently storing and retrieving information related to properties, users, and other data.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- This project uses [Laravel](https://laravel.com), a robust PHP web application framework, as a central component of its architecture.
+Laravel plays a pivotal role in the project, primarily focusing on the development of robust and secure APIs (Application Programming Interfaces).
+These APIs serve as the vital link connecting the frontend React components with the backend database, which is powered by MySQL.

 <br><br>

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Lebanon RealEstate Insights locally, follow these steps:

 ### Prerequisites